 “Crime of the Future” takes place in an unnamed part of the world where most people speak English with an American or Canadian accent, but there are plenty of people with accents from other places outside of North America.
 (The movie was actually filmed in Athens, Greece.
-“Crimes of the Future” had its world premiere at the 2022 Cannes Film Festival.)
+“Crimes of the Future” had its world premiere at the 2022 Cannes Film Festival in Cannes, France.)
 Wherever the story takes place, it’s in an unnamed era when certain people’s bodies have evolved to be immune to pain, and they have the ability to grow organs that are outside the “norm.”

 As such, it’s become a form of entertainment for live, invasive surgeries to be performed on these people.
 If a new organ is discovered during this type of surgery, it’s extracted and treated almost like a rare jewel or a prized trophy.
 These organs are then put on display.
 At the same time, a secretive National Organ Registry exists to find and register these taboo organs, which are often tattooed for identification purposes.
 The National Organ Registry keeps records of as many tattooed organs as it can find.